Jackie Gleed (MBACP) Integrative Counsellor. Adults, couples, child/young people

-Hi, I'm Jackie, I offer confidential, individual, Integrative counselling to adults, Children and Young People.
+Hi, I'm Jackie, I offer confidential, Relational, Integrative counselling to Adults, Couples, Children and Young People.
 Being an integrative counsellor means that I am able to mix modalities and work in a way that suits your needs, valuing your uniqueness.
 I adhere to the British Association for Counselling and Psychotherapy's code of ethics.

 Im a genuine, warm, honest, empathic and compassionate person who values the inner strength it takes in seeking someone to talk with.
 It can be daunting finding someone to talk to, particularly with the many profiles and types of therapy to read about.
 With each client that I see, my focus is to understand your outer and inner world, what makes you who you are.
 I value every individual I see with respect for who you are and how you have got to where you are.
 I have successfully worked with many people who have benefited from seeing me.
 This has been an honor for me to be a part of.

 We are born into relationships and develop patterns of relating.
 I have completed an Advanced Diploma which focussed on how we form working models of relating.

 I currently work in my private practice with adults.
 My recent training (2018/19), has enabled me to work at a deeper level of understanding relational patterns between ourselves and others.